clairewild/JournalData/README.md

 python -V

 # If not then download it here https://www.python.org/downloads/

+# Copy keys_template.py to a file called keys.py, and fill in ToneAnalyzer and Cloudinary API credentials

+# Navigate to the root direcotry and install python dependencies
+pip3 install -r requirements.txt

-# Also install flask, spaCy, and the English data and models needed for NLP
+# Install the English data and models needed for NLP
-pip3 install flask --user
-sudo pip3 install -U spacy
-sudo python3 -m spacy.en.download all
+python3 -m spacy download en

-# Install the Watson API library
-pip3 install pytest-runner
-pip3 install watson-developer-cloud

-# Navigate to the root directory and install npm packages
+# Install npm packages
 npm install

 # Run webpack